-Topics in Natural and Applied Sciences
+Topics in Natural and Applied Sciences.
 1-3 credits, max 9.
 Prerequisite(s): Graduate standing.
 Special topics in the natural and applied sciences for students interested in topics not normally covered in existing course work.

-Nutritional Sciences (NSCI)
+NUTRITIONAL SCIENCES (NSCI)

-Professional Careers in Nutritional Sciences
+Professional Careers in Nutritional Sciences.
 Prerequisite(s): For students interested in Allied Health, Community Nutrition or Nutrition and Exercise or consent of instructor.
 Career opportunities in health professions.
 Roles and responsibilities of health care professionals.
 Routes to professional memberships and current issues in professionalism.

-(N)Principles of Human Nutrition
+(N)Principles of Human Nutrition.
 Functions of the nutrients in human life processes.
 Nutrient relationship to health as a basis for food choices.
 Open to all University students.

-Professional Careers in Dietetics
+Professional Careers in Dietetics.
 Prerequisite(s): For students interested in Dietetics and Dietetics and Exercise options or consent of instructor.
 Career opportunities in Dietetics.
 Roles and responsibilities of Dietitians.
 Routes to professional memberships and current issues in professionalism.

-Special Topics in Nutritional Sciences
+Special Topics in Nutritional Sciences.
 1-3 credits, max 4.
 Study of specific consumer education issues or topics in nutritional sciences.

-Science of Food Preparation Lab 3.
+Science of Food Preparation.
+Lab 3.
 Prerequisite(s): HRAD 1114, NSCI 2114, organic chemistry.
 Scientific principles underlying functions of food ingredients, recipe/menu modification, diet management for disease states and food safety.

-Nutrition Across the Life Span
+Nutrition Across the Life Span.
 Prerequisite(s): 2114 or equivalent.
 Nutritional needs and dietary concerns of individuals from conception through old age.

-Nutritional Sciences Preprofessional Experience
+Nutritional Sciences Pre-professional Experience.
 1-3 credits, max 3.
 Directed practical experience in an approved work situation related to the food or nutrition.

-(I,S)Food and the Human Environment
+(I,S)Food and the Human Environment.
 Impact of the various factors that affect food availability, production, processing, distribution and consumption of food in the world.
 International cultures and foods.
 Challenges of and solutions to the world food crisis.

-NSCI 3813 Nutrition Assessment and Counseling Skills Lab 3.
-Prerequisite(s): NSCI Dietetics or Dietetics and Exercise students only, 2114, 3223 or consent of instructor.
+Nutrition Assessment and Counseling Skills.
+Lab 2.
+Prerequisite(s): 2114, 3223, HDFS 2113 or PSYC 1113 or SOC 1113.
 Theory and practice of counseling and interviewing skills as applied to nutrition counseling.
 Collection and interpretation of anthropometric, biochemical and dietary data necessary to determine nutritional status.

-Dietetics Career Experience

-Prerequisite(s): 2111.
-Observational career experience in various settings with practicing registered dietitians.
+$\label{eq:Dietetics Career Experience.} Prerequisite(s): 2111.
+Observational career experience in various settings with practicing registered dietitians.$

-Experimental Foods
+Experimental Foods.
 Lab 3.
 Prerequisite(s): 3133 or consent of instructor.
 Investigations in physical, chemical and sensory, and functional properties of foods and their ingredients.
 Research project applying food science and nutrition principles to product development.

-Nutrition and Health Issues
+Nutrition and Health Issues.
+Prerequisite(s): 2114, 3223 and ZOOL 3204.

-Prerequisite(s): 2114, 3223.
 Analysis of the role of specific nutrients in health maintenance and in prevention of chronic disease.
 Communication of nutrition information to the public.

-Nutrition for Exercise and Sport
+Nutrition for Exercise and Sport.
 Prerequisite(s): HHP 3114, NSCI 4323 and BIOC 3653 or consent of instructor.
 Application of principles of nutrient metabolism as they relate to physical activity, sport and health.

-Human Nutrition and Metabolism

-Prerequisite(s): 2114 or equivalent, organic chemistry, physiology.
+Human Nutrition and Metabolism.
+Prerequisite(s): 2114, CHEM 3015, BIOC 3653 or concurrent enrollment in BIOC 3653, and ZOOL 3204.
 Digestion, absorption and metabolism of nutrients; functions and health implications in the human organism.

-Quantity Food Production Management Lab 5.
+Quantity Food Production Management.
+Lab 5.
 Prerequisite(s): HRAD 2125, HRAD or NSCI 3553 and a course in accounting or mathematics or consent of instructor.
-Organizing, purchasing, costing, preparation and service of food in a quantity food production setting
+Organizing, purchasing, costing, preparation and service of food in a quantity food production setting.

-Principles of Nutrition Education
+Principles of Nutrition Education.
 Prerequisite(s): 2114, 3223 or consent of instructor.
 Analysis of various methods, strategies, theories, resources and evaluation methods for nutrition education.